Treating Astigmatism with Eyewear, Contacts, and Surgery

 In the past, astigmatism was corrected with rigid contact lenses.
 Today, there are also soft toric contact lenses that correct astigmatism.

-Toric contact lenses provide more comfort for patients with astigmatism and, according to the American Optometric Association, they also provide a “high degree of accuracy and producibility.”
+Toric contact lenses offer more comfort for patients with astigmatism and, according to the American Optometric Association, provide a “high degree of accuracy and reproducibility.”
 Toric lenses are made to bend light in a direction to correct astigmatism.

 A third option is Orthokeratology (Ortho-K) treatment.
-Patients wear Ortho-K rigid lenses for a period of time to reshape the cornea curvature.
+Patients wear Ortho-K rigid lenses for a specified period to reshape the curvature of their corneas.
 The correction will occur as long as treatment is ongoing.
-If treatment ceases, astigmatism will return.
+If treatment is discontinued, astigmatism will recur.

 Can LASIK Fix Astigmatism?